calaldees/teachingWorkshops/teacherTraining/tech.md

 * Need access to keyboard, mouse, monitor, power
     * Some schools have 'all in one' machines so screens can't be reused used
     * USB ports (for keyboard/mouse) may not be accessible for school machines
+    * Frequent use of USB ports can damage with ports (kids are fairly heavy handed)

 * Network use in a school
     * MAC address's of devices may be blocked or applied to quarantined network